dustin-archive/lifesaver-sass/README.md

 ## Extending LifeSaver

-Incorporating LifeSaver into your own mixins allows you to get all the benefits of LifeSaver, like compressing multiple properties into one shorthand property, multiple properties, multiple units, safe units, and font size scale compensation.
+Incorporating LifeSaver into your own mixins allows you to get all the benefits of LifeSaver, like compressing multiple properties into one property, multiple properties, multiple units, safe units, and font size scale compensation.

 Here's an example that takes advantage of LifeSaver's property compression.